Apostolos-Daniel/toli-io-personal-website/content/_index.md

 ## 🎓 Education

 I studied what I loved since a kid - Pure Mathematics and Mathematical Physics.
 Spent 4 amazing years learning about so many amazing fields of Mathematics in Patra, Greece.
-Spent my final year in University, undertaking an MSc in Mathematical Sciences at Durham University, UK.
+Spent my final year at University, undertaking an MSc in Mathematical Sciences at Durham University, UK.

 ## 🏀 Basketball